danielbyun/epic_react/TIL.md

 const props = { children, className };
 const secondElement = <div {...props} />;

-// 💰 there are a few subtle differences between JSX and HTML.
+// 💰 there are a few subtle differences between jsx and HTML.
 One such
-// difference is how you apply a class to an element in JSX is by using
+// difference is how you apply a class to an element in jsx is by using

 // `className` rather than `class`!
-// 📜 You can learn the differences between JSX and HTML syntax from the React docs here:
+// 📜 You can learn the differences between jsx and HTML syntax from the React docs here:

 ReactDOM.render(element, document.getElementById('root'));
 ```